 Remarketing Power Of Facebook Ads

-When Facebook first introduced its ad platform, people spent hours narrowing specifying their audience based on countless criteria.
+When Facebook first introduced its ad platform, people spent hours narrowing and specifying their audience based on countless criteria.
 At that time though, the brand’s ads were only shown to people who found them through Facebook.
 That was not ideal as many businesses couldn’t promote ads to some of their most qualified audiences which included web visitors and even email subscribers.

 Thankfully (for some at least), that changed as Facebook introduced three main types of audiences.
 These are “Saved Audiences”, “Custom Audiences” and “Lookalike Audiences.”
 Remember the Facebook pixel?
 This is where the magic happens!